Help! My Child Doesn’t Pay Attention!

 What is behind lack of attention

 Usually, situations aren’t as they appear on the surface.
 If half or more of students in a classroom aren’t paying attention, it isn’t necessarily that the teacher is lacking in skill.
 It is also not necessarily that the kids are naughty.
 There is probably something else going on.1.
 According to *Dr. Carly Hannaford, neuroscientist, and educator, up to 85% of students are kinesthetic.
-This little fact changes everything.
-Dr. Hannaford states that only 15% of children can process linearly, look at the teacher when he/she is talking and can repeat back what they heard.
-So, our dream of having attentive kiddos in class is not going to be realized – not without some serious changing up.
+This little fact changes everything. *Dr. Hannaford states that only 15% of children can process linearly, look at the teacher when they are talking and can repeat back what they heard.
+So, our dream of having attentive kiddos in class is not going to be realized.
+Not without some serious changing up.
 More about that later.

 - Are not auditory.
 This means their natural way of learning is not by listening.
 Kinesthetic children have to work very hard to take what they hear and translate that into images that they can understand and remember.
 And frankly, the motivation is usually just not there.
 It is too hard!

 - Think in pictures.
-Kinesthetic children are also right brained learners who need the big picture, need to see how something relates to them, and who think in pictures – not words.
+Kinesthetic children are also right brained learners who need the big picture, need to see how something relates to them, and who think in pictures, not words.
 Very motivated older children can learn to use their tendency to doodle to help them learn.
 They can doodle or sketch what they are hearing the teacher say and thus turn what they are hearing into pictures that they can make sense of and remember.
-Very young children need to be taught how to help themselves in this way if necessary.
+Very young children need to be taught how to help themselves this way.

 - Don’t memorize and remember very easily.
 For example, math rules on how to solve a problem.
-In fact, they don’t memorize very easily and if they do manage to memorize something, they don’t retain in long-term.
+In fact, they don’t memorize with good results, and if they do manage to memorize something, they don’t retain in long-term memory.
 This is because they mostly learn visually and through movement.